alan-turing-institute/data-safe-haven-team/WaysofWork.md

   - RCM update, including issues for discussion (blockers, backlog, roadmap changes)
   - RPM update, including issues for discussion (blockers, backlog, roadmap changes)
 - PI and stakeholders: feedback
-- All Decision and actions for Blockers, backlog, roadmap
+- All: Decision and actions for Blockers, backlog, roadmap

 This meeting is how we communicate work and make any decisions regarding the overall goals of the project, it is the time to elevate blockers or important changes to the roadmap or backlog (any inclussion of a story issue should be addressed and discussed).